Germany to beef up security checks amid spying fears – DW – 10/09/2024

 Germany's Interior Ministry on Wednesday said that draft legislation would expand review measures for staff in sensitive fields, such as IT and communications, in government and in "critical infrastructure."

-Berlin has seen an uptick in cases of suspected spying linked to Russia since the Ukraine war, and also to China.
+Germany has seen an uptick in cases of suspected spying linked to Russia since the invasion of Ukraine, and also to China.

 What we know about the legislation